richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/lib/iot/README.md

     - Must be updated by user to specify "raw" MQTT credentials and TLS certificates.
     - iot_utils.c generates/derives the actual MQTT credentials based on the information stored in iot_config.h iot_utils_aws.c, iot_utils_gcp.c and iot_utils_azure.c are provided for AWS, GCP and Azure, respectively.

+    Certificates folder
+    - Must contain the TLS certificates needed for IoT connectivity.
+    - The certificate names must correspond to the names registered in iot_config.h

+    MQTT credentials
     - Default:
 	  - MQTT_BROKER
 	  - MQTT_BROKER_PORT = 8883